rmitsuboshi/miniboosts/README.md

         .unwrap();

     // Pick the target class.
-Each element is 1 or -1. let target: Series = data.drop_in_place(&"class").unwrap();
+Each element is 1 or -1 of type `i64`. let target: Series = data.drop_in_place(&"class").unwrap();